brok3nwir3/WebLearning/Assignments/wk13/wk13_instructions.md

 ## AWS

-### Create an ENI
+### Create an Internet Gateway
+- Note: This exercise is based on exercise 4.4 from the textbook.
+- Search 'VPC' in the AWS console (top of screen).
+- Under 'Virtual private cloud', click 'Internet gateways'.
+- Click 'Create internet gateway'.
+- Add a name tag of: my-internet-gateway
+- Click 'Create internet gateway'.

+### Attach the Internet Gateway
+- Return to the Internet gateways list, on the VPC page.
+- Select your newly created Internet gateway.
+- Select the 'Actions' drop-down menu, and choose 'Attach to VPC'.
+- Select 'my-test-vpc' and then click 'attach internet gateway'.

+### Set a Default Route
+- Return to the VPC page and click 'Route tables'.
+- Select the route table that's assigned to 'my-test-vpc'.
+- Click the 'Actions' drop-down menu and select 'Edit routes'.
+- Click the 'Add route' button.
+- For destination, choose: 0.0.0.0/0
+- For target, choose: Internet Gateway > my-internet-gateway
+- Lastly, click 'Save changes'.

+### Allocate an Elastic IP Address (EIP)
-- Note: This exercise is based on exercise 4.3 from the textbook.
+- Note: This exercise is based on exercise 4.7 from the textbook.
+- Search 'VPC' in the AWS console (top of screen).
+- Under 'Virtual private cloud', click 'Elastic IPs'.
+- Click 'Allocate elastic IP address'.
+- Leave all setting to their default, and click 'Allocate'.

+### Assign an Elastic IP Address
 - Search 'EC2' in the AWS console (top of screen).
+- Take the steps to launch a new EC2 instance named 'my-test-instance'.
+- Next, search 'VPC' in the AWS console.
-- Under "Network & Security", click "Network Interfaces".
+- Under 'Virtual private cloud', click 'Elastic IPs'.
-- Click "Create network interface".
-- Add an ENI description of: my-test-eni
+- Select your newly allocated EIP.
+- Use the 'Actions' drop-down menu, and choose 'Associate elastic IP address'.
-- Choose the subnet you named "my-test-subnet"
+- Select 'my-test-instance' for the instance.
-- For "Private IPv4 address" click "Custom".
+- Select any private IP address.
+- Click 'Associate'.
-- Enter the following address: 172.16.100.99
+- Return to the EC2 page.
-- Select the default security group.
+- Select 'my-test-instance' from the list.
-- Click "Create network interface".
+- Click the 'Networking' tab for the instance.
+- Review the public and private IP information.

+## Important Note
+- Ensure you delete all test resources from week 12 and wek 13.